atagulalan/misago-privacy-policy-examples/PRIVACY-POLICY.md

 Users can optionally make additional information about them publicly available by making it part of the content they are publishing on the site.

-E-mail address is used to send user notifications about new content published on site by other users as well as to allow them to safely confirm their account sign in credentials (e-mail address and password) change and, in case of those being forgotten or lost by the user, to generate new ones.
+E-mail address is used to send notifications about new content published on site by other users as well as to allow them to safely confirm their account sign in credentials (e-mail address and password) change, to generate new ones in case user has forgot their password, and for site administrator to send notifications about important events concerning the user.

 The side records IP addresses of users when they are using the site's features to enable the site staff to block eventual abuse, technical attacks or violations of site's terms of service.